Resources

 Accurate record-keeping is crucial for tracking the progress of leads and ensuring seamless follow-ups.
 You should:

-• Log Every Interaction: Record every call, email, and meeting in your CRM or tracking system to ensure accurate documentation.
+• Log Every Interaction: Record every call, email, and meeting in your tracking system to ensure accurate documentation.
 This will enable you to track the progress of each lead through the process.

 • Track Metrics: Monitor key metrics such as response rates, appointments set, and conversions.
 Analyzing these numbers helps you identify patterns and improve your outreach strategies.